 - Subd.
 2. Scope of right.
 The fundamental right of an individual to pursue a lawful occupation includes the right of the individual with a criminal record to petition the state to obtain a certification, occupational license, or other state recognition of the individual's personal qualifications (hereafter "state recognition"). - Subd.
 3. No automatic bar.
-A board, agency, department or other state agency (hereafter "board") will not automatically bar an individual from state recognition because of a criminal record but shall offer a process to petition the board for individualized consideration. - Subd.
+A board, agency, department or other state agency (hereafter "board") will not automatically bar an individual from state recognition because of a criminal record but will offer a process to petition the board for individualized consideration. - Subd.
 4. Petition.
 An individual with a criminal record may petition a board at any time, including before obtaining any required education or training, for a decision of whether the individual's criminal record will disqualify the individual from obtaining state recognition. - Subd.
 5. Content.
 The individual will include in the petition the individual's criminal record or authorize the board to obtain the individual's criminal record. - Subd.
 6. Additional content.
-The individual may include additional information about the individual's current circumstances, including the (a) time since the offense, (b) completion of the criminal sentence, (c) a certificate of rehabilitation or good conduct, (d) completion of, or active participation in, rehabilitative drug or alcohol treatment, (e) testimonials and recommendations including a progress report from the individual's probation or parole officer, (f) other evidence of rehabilitation, (g) training, (h) employment history, (i) employment aspirations, and (j) personal information including the age of the individual when the individual committed the offense and the individual's current family responsibilities. - Subd.
-7. Board action.
-The board will decide whether the individual's criminal record disqualifies the individual from obtaining state recognition. - Subd.
-8. Hearing.
-The board will hold a public hearing should the individual request one. - Subd.
-9. Board review.
-The board will find that the individual's criminal record disqualifies the individual from obtaining state recognition only if the board determines the state has an important interest in protecting public safety related to the individual's state recognition that is superior to the individual's fundamental right to pursue a lawful occupation.
+The individual may include additional information about the individual's current circumstances, including the (a) time since the offense, (b) completion of the criminal sentence, (c) a certificate of rehabilitation or good conduct, (d) completion of, or active participation in, rehabilitative drug or alcohol treatment, (e) testimonials and recommendations including a progress report from the individual's probation or parole officer, (f) other evidence of rehabilitation, (g) training, (h) employment history, (i) employment aspirations, and (j) personal information including the age of the individual when the individual committed the offense and the individual's current family responsibilities.

 Subd.
-10. Excluded information.
-In making its decision in subdivision 9, the board will not consider:
+7. Excluded information.
+The board will not consider: